-The more adventurous can have a go at coasteering, a sport invented in Wales, that involves walking and scrambling along the coastline until you have to jump into the sea!
+The more adventurous can have a go at coasteering, a sport invented in Wales, that involves walking and scrambling along the coastline until you have to jump into the sea.
 Celtic Quest Coasteering is based in St Davids, as well as TYF which offers all sorts of adventure activities.

-Or include a walk along the Wales Coast Path - it is particularly stunning around here.
+Or include a walk along the Wales Coast Path.
+It is particularly stunning around here.
 Oriel y Parc is a good starting point and can offer advice on walks in the area.
 See also Pembrokeshire Coast National Park’s useful walking pages for inspiration.

-Overnight suggestions: St Davids / Haverfordwest
+Overnight suggestions: St Davids or Haverfordwest